SnehaTanwar006/SnehaTanwar006/README.md

 - 🌱 Currently learning and improving my skills in **full-stack development, data science, and intelligent systems**

 ---

-My work sits at the intersection of hardware constraints, machine learning, and human-centric design.
-I am currently pursuing an undergraduate degree in **Electrical & Computer Engineering (ECE)** at the **Thapar Institute of Engineering & Technology (TIET)**, where I focus on developing novel, patentable solutions.

 - 🧠 **Research Interest:** Deeply interested in **Calm Technology** and **Ethical AI**.
 I study the trade-offs between efficiency and ethics, aiming to build systems that actively reduce human cognitive load and decision fatigue.
 - 🏆 **Recent Highlight:** Shortlisted as a National Finalist for an IIT Roorkee hackathon with a project focused on using technology to minimize cognitive burden.